Otis (wrestler): Professional wrestling style and persona

 During his storyline with Mandy Rose in 2020, Otis was shown as a shy man with problems when he talks to women, which Bogojevic admits is based on his real life personality.

 Otis used The Caterpillar as a finishing maneuver during his matches when he was a babyface, which is very similar to Scotty 2 Hotty's finishing maneuver, The Worm.
+But after turning heel, he started using a Vader Bomb (corner slingshot splash) and a falling powerslam as his finishing maneuvers.